Rangipuke

 Auckland Art Gallery Toi o Tāmaki, Kitchener Street, lobby | Open 7 days

-Waharoa (thresholds) are important in Māori culture as markers between spaces, states and realms.
-Hutchinson’s waharoa provide delineation of the space between the tapu (sacred) nature of the artworks within, and the noa (ordinary) nature of day-to-day life outside.
+Waharoa (thresholds) are important in Māori culture as markers between spaces and realms.
+Hutchinson’s waharoa separate the space between the tapu (sacred) nature of the artworks within, and the noa (ordinary) nature of life outside.

 Kōwhaiwhai patterns (traditional designs inspired by nature) are found on wharenui heke (meeting house rafters).
-The designs are laser-cut into plywood and reflect a journey from the ground upwards.
+The designs reflect a journey from the ground upwards.

-Hutchinson drew inspiration from systems that exist in both nature and art as a foundation for nurturing and supporting connection between tāngata (people), whenua (land) and toi (origins / source of mankind).
+Hutchinson was inspired by systems that exist in nature and art to nurture and support connection between tāngata (people), whenua (land) and toi (origins, source of mankind).

 9.